-The Foundation Tier General Conversation
+The Higher Tier General Conversation

 For most students, the Conversation element of the test was where they performed best.
-On the other hand, there were schools in which the exam was not conducted according to the specification and, as a result, the students continued to give a short presentation at the beginning of this part of the exam which is not part of this specification.
+On the other hand, there were schools in which the exam was not conducted in line with the Instructions of the conduct of the exam and, as a result, the students continued to give a short presentation at the beginning of this part of the exam.

-Overall, students managed to keep the conversation going for the minimum amount of time across two themes.
+Overall, the students managed to keep the conversation going for the minimum amount of time across two themes.
 Most students tried to develop their responses, especially to the prepared questions on the nominated theme.
 Students often gave and explained opinions in addition to basic information.

 Many students used complex structures and vocabulary, which gave them access to the top marks for Language and Accuracy.
-Overall, students' vocabulary was mostly good, but some colloquial words were used, which were not appropriate during the formal exam and reflect the process of learning the Polish language from listening to other students, e.g. matma, ciuchy, fajny.
-The verb to go was over-used, e.g. jechać samolotem, szłem na wakacje, szedłem do Polski.
+Overall, students' vocabulary was mostly good, sometimes excellent, but some colloquial words were used, which were not appropriate during the formal exam and reflect the process of learning Polish language from hearing by students, eg matma, ciuchy, fajny.
+The verb to go was overused, e.g. jechać samolotem, szłem na wakacje, szedłem do Polski.